-The empirical tests in Table 2 indicate that firms are more likely to announce an acquisition, and spend more executing M&A deals, as regulatory intensity increases.
+The empirical tests in Table 2 indicate that firms are more likely to announce an acquisition, and spend more executing M&A, as regulatory intensity increases.
 But what types of firms do these acquirers target?
 Neoclassical theory and our regulatory synergies hypothesis predict that shareholder gains will be highest among firms where an increase in scope via acquisitions delivers the greatest benefits.
 Given that regulatory compliance represents a large, fixed cost, we conjecture that the deals with the highest gains will involve large acquirers buying out small or private targets.

-We begin our analysis of target characteristics in Table 3, where we report estimates from three logit regressions in which the dependent variable is an indicator that equals one if a publicly traded company becomes an M&A target during the firm-year, and zero otherwise.
-The estimates in Columns (1) and Column (2) reveal that a one standard deviation increase in Regulatory intensity is associated with 6.03% to 10.72% increase in the likelihood that a public firm becomes a target (relative to its mean).
+We begin our analysis of M&A targets in Panel B of Table 2, where we report estimates from three logit regressions in which the dependent variable is an indicator that equals one if a publicly traded company becomes an M&A target during the firm-year, and zero otherwise.
+The estimates in Columns (1) and Column (2) reveal that a one standard deviation increase in Regulatory intensity is associated with 6.0% to 10.7% increase in the likelihood that a public firm becomes a target (relative to its mean).
 However, the coefficient drops in magnitude and loses statistical significance when we include industry-year fixed effects in Column (3).
-Together, these findings suggest that variation in regulatory intensity across industries is positively related to the likelihood that a public company becomes an M&A target, but cannot reject the null hypothesis that regulatory intensity does not affect the average public company's target likelihood within a given industry-year.
+Together, these findings suggest that variation in regulatory intensity across industries is positively related to the likelihood that a public company becomes an M&A target, but we cannot reject the null hypothesis that regulatory intensity does not affect the average public company's target likelihood within a given industry-year.